mopidy/mopidy/docs/api/js.rst

 Getting the library for development on the library
 ==================================================

-If you want to work on the Mopidy.js library itself, you'll find a complete development setup in the ``js/`` dir in our repo.
-The instructions in ``js/README.md`` will guide you on your way.
+If you want to work on the Mopidy.js library itself, you'll find the source code and a complete development setup in the `Mopidy.js Git repo
+<https://github.com/mopidy/mopidy.js>`_.
+The instructions in ``README.md`` will
+guide you on your way.

 Creating an instance